Pre-training Language Model Incorporating Domain-specific Heterogeneous Knowledge into A Unified Representation: Experiments

 \subsection{Ablation Study}

 We perform ablation studies on the TravelNER and TravelQA datasets respectively because these two datasets can reflect the entity-oriented task and paragraph-oriented task.
-Then, we analyze the influence of knowledge triples, headings and KG quality in the pre-training process.
+Then, we analyze the influence of knowledge triples, titles, and KG quality in the pre-training process.

-As shown in Table \ref{ablNER}, we observe that removing the headings slightly reduces the F1 by -0.4\%.
+As shown in Table \ref{ablNER}, we observe that removing the titles slightly reduces the F1 by -0.4\%.
 When we remove the knowledge triples, the F1 drops by -0.8\% because knowledge triples help learn the entity knowledge.
 This means that heterogeneous knowledge is beneficial for the TravelNER task.
+Comparing Table \ref{ablNER} and Table \ref{5nlpres}, we can see that removing both triples and titles gives worse results than TravelBERT\textsubscript{C}.
+This is because TravelBERT\textsubscript{K} only uses the Baidu encyclopedia corpus to pre-train the model while TravelBERT\textsubscript{C} uses the Baidu encyclopedia corpus and travel guides.
+This means that the size of the pre-training corpus and the content of the corpus have an impact on the pre-training results.

-Removing the headings degrades the MAP score by -1.2\%, as shown in Table \ref{ablQA}.
-This means that headings benefit the TravelQA dataset.
+Removing the titles degrades the MAP score by -1.2\%, as shown in Table \ref{ablQA}.
+This means that titles benefit the TravelQA dataset.
 After removing the knowledge triples, the performance drops by -1.4\%.
-This means that headings and knowledge triples help understand the paragraph.
-When we remove both triples and headings, the model becomes TravelBERT\textsubscript{C} that uses part of the free text for pre-training.
+This means that titles and knowledge triples help understand the paragraph.
+When we remove both triples and titles, the model becomes TravelBERT\textsubscript{C} which uses part of the free text for pre-training.

 In addition to directly removing KG, we further explore the impact of the KG quality on the pre-training process.
 We adopt two methods to reduce the KG quality.
 First, we randomly remove some knowledge triples (--50\%) to simulate an incomplete knowledge graph.
-We observe that the result drops by -1.8\% in F1 score, as shown in Table \ref{noisener}.
+We observe that the result drops by -1.8\% in the F1 score, as shown in Table \ref{noisener}.
 Second, we modify the knowledge triples (+noise) by randomly masking the attribute values to simulate a noisy KG.
 We observe that the F1 score drops by -3.3\%.
 This means that the deterioration of the KG quality will hurt the pre-training process.